-During the year ended 31 December 2016, Mr. Liu Pun Leung (who is an Executive Director of the Company) acts as Company Secretary for the Company.
-Ms. Gao Keying resigned as a joint Company Secretary of the Company on 1 June 2016.
+During the reporting period, Mr. Liu Pun Leung resigned as the Company Secretary for the Company on 6 April 2017.
+Ms Ho Wing Yan was appointed as the Company Secretary of the Company on 6 April 2017.

 The Directors all have access to the Company Secretaries who are responsible for ensuring that Board procedures, and all applicable law, rules and regulations are properly followed.
 The Company Secretaries also keep fully updating the Board with all legislative, regulatory and corporate governance developments.